Behind the Design with Exo Mountain Gear

 Mark and Steve are on the podcast to talk about their newly released K4 packs.
 This kind of pack update only happens every 3-4 years and ONLY when there’s something worthy of updating.
 Knowing how much of a design nerd Steve is, I wanted to pick their brains about what this update is all about.

 The first portion of the episode is just catching up with the guys about their recent hunting adventures way up north and then we dive into pack design.
-If you’re wanting a deeper understanding of HOW a backpack functions, and I mean the fine details of how it all works together, you’re going to enjoy this one.
+If you want a deeper understanding of HOW a backpack functions, and I mean the fine details of how it all works together, you’re going to enjoy this one.
 About halfway through our chat, Steve drops a knowledge bomb that blew me away and completely changed how I look at pack design.
 It answered a ton of lingering questions I’d been having about how a pack rides so I’m curious if you find it interesting too.

 What You’ll Learn